SenseLogic/ATLAS/README.md

 *   The parent and child note lists appear after the note content.
 *   The sort order is updated when Obsidian is restarted.

+## Known issues

+Due to technical problems with Obsidian's event handling system :
+*   the child note list is not always immediately refreshed;
+*   The note links and buttons are not always immediately reactive.

 ## Version

 1.0